Nikon Sportstar EX 8×25

 The coating on the lenses makes a big difference in binoculars in terms of transmission and the quality of the images displayed.
 But here with this Nikon, it becomes clear that “only” multi-coated lenses can also project significantly better images than comparable inexpensive binoculars that are equipped with fully coated lenses.

 It simply depends on the workmanship and precise even application of the coating.
-A precise multi-coated layer performs better than a not so evenly and precisely applied fully multi-coatings.
+A precise multi-coated layer performs better than a not so evenly and precisely applied fully multi-coating.

 Prisms